Honda TMX: Honda TMX Supremo 150

 The Honda TMX Supremo 150 was launched in 2012 as a direct successor of the TMX 155.
+Like its 125cc counterpart, it is also rebadged from another Honda motorcycle model overseas, the Honda GL150.
 The new model now features a modern design to appeal newer generation of riders.
 The fuel tank was completely overhauled and is complemented by an elegant decal design and a new Dual Flat seat.
 The side cover has been improved and made more durable with the application of Polypropylene plastic (PP) material with security lock.
 In addition, it is now equipped with a factory installed 3-point side-car attachment.

 The 150cc engine maintains its fuel efficiency up to 62km/L and is equipped with an electric starter with choke control located on the handle bar makes it easier for engine starting.
 It also has an illuminated meter panel that includes tachometer with gear shift indicator, and it is also equipped with a key shutter and an integrated handlebar lock to deter theft.

-The TMX Supremo is a derivative of the Honda GL150, and has undergone three generations since its introduction in 2012.
+The TMX Supremo has undergone three generations since its introduction in 2012.